East Nashville, Tennessee: Tornado of 1933

-Electric Streetcars
+Electric streetcars

 In the early 20th century, Nashville was home to a network of electric streetcars that gave suburbanites convenient access to the thriving business center of downtown Nashville.
 These streetcars were owned by Percy Warner, of the famous Nashville industrialist family.
 Percy Warner followed the lead of his father, James C. Warner, in the New South exploitation of natural resources with his Warner Iron Corporation in the 1870s and 1880s.
 The younger Warner developed an interest in the new areas of electric utilities and urban mass transportation.
 From 1903 to 1914 he presided over the Nashville Railway and Light Company, controlling all the city’s streetcars.

 Tornado of 1998

 East Nashville was hit in a two-day tornado outbreak on April 15 and April 16, 1998.
 On April 16, a tornado touched down in East Nashville while cutting a swath through the greater Nashville area.
-At least 300 homes were damaged in East Nashville; many of which lost a good part of their roofs, and a few were destroyed.
-Tulip Street United Methodist Church, which was well over 100 years old, also received major damage.
+At least 300 homes were damaged in East Nashville, many of which lost a good part of their roofs, and a few were destroyed.
+Tulip Street United Methodist Church, which was well over 100-years-old, also received major damage.
 Trees were uprooted and telephone poles were knocked down in this area.

 Tornado of 2020

 A tornado touched down in far western Davidson County about half an hour past midnight local time on March 3, 2020.
-It reached major EF-3 strength by the time it reached East Nashville and caused significant damage.
+It had reached major EF-3 strength by the time it entered East Nashville and caused significant damage.
 It hit the neighborhood of Five Points particularly hard, even resulting in the deaths of two pedestrians who were struck by debris.